 These responses are handy for situations where I don’t necessarily have a response but I don’t want to seem like I’m ignoring someone.
 These buttons also let me express myself without an empty “lol” or “cool” when someone sends me a funny picture or a link to a video.
 These buttons can be a solid way to end a conversation—if I don’t send a message, you won’t feel obligated to send a message back.

 Now that I think about it, this is exactly how communicate on Facebook.
 I don’t know if that’s necessarily good or bad, but it’s different.
 I’ll have to keep track of when and why I use these buttons in iMessage.
 The way I use Like buttons changes depending on the website I’m using.

 In Facebook, as I described earlier, I use the Like button to let my friends know that I saw the post they tagged me in.
-In Twitter, I Like tweets that I think are clever or tweets want to save since Twitter saves Liked items to a feed.
+In Twitter, I Like tweets that I think are clever or tweets I want to reference later.
 In Instagram, I tend to Like the majority of my friends’ posts because it just feels right.